valsamovich/cs.github.io/docs/misc/seo.md

 ## Misc

--The **title tag** is the most important element on any web page.
+The **title tag** is the most important element on any web page.
 If you do a ‘Control + U’ on any page, you’ll see the title tag in source code.
 It’s bounded by title tags.

       <html>
         <head>